 Adaptiva OneSite™ provides a simpler way to automate repeated SCCM tasks, integrate SCCM operations into broader IT processes, customize SCCM functions, and perform specialized actions.

 I had blogged about the similar topic “Learn How to Custom EXE Tools for SCCM Admins Daily Operations.”
 Create Scripts EXE Applications without writing code | Scripting?

-Using the Workflow Designer you can create, edit, test, run and deploy workflows to automate tasks.
-While System Center Orchestrator only works on servers, the Workflow Designer works on both the server and on clients.
+You can create, edit, test, run, and deploy workflows to automate tasks using the Workflow Designer.
+While System Center Orchestrator only works on servers, the Workflow Designer works on both servers and clients.

 Create Scripts EXE Applications without writing code | Scripting

 You can make use of any existing VBScript/ PowerShell scripts you have.
-You can pass values into a PowerShell script which can then set a value which can then be passed back to Workflow Designer so the Workflow continues depending on the outcome of the PowerShell script.
+You can pass values into a PowerShell script which can then set a value that can then be passed back to Workflow Designer, so the Workflow continues depending on the outcome of the PowerShell script.

-Workflows can launched independently from the server, and can be configured to run on the client at specific times—such as before, during or after a download.
+Workflows can be launched independently from the server and can be configured to run on the client at specific times—such as before, during, or after a download.
 A built-in Tool Foundry lets you take a Workflow and create a standalone executable.
 Business workflows can also bring up a form for entry, so the workflow executes based on values entered at runtime.

 To learn more about Adaptiva OneSite’s Workflow Designer, request a demo, and they can show all the features based on how you would use them.